GMOD/jblast-jbconnect-hook/docs/quick_start.rst

 ---------------------

-Configure JBServer with Galaxy Info
+Configure JBConnect with Galaxy Info
 ===================================

 In the ``jbrowse`` directory, edit ``config/globals.js`` and create a ``galaxy:`` section under ``jbrowse:`` section.
 Add the Galaxy installation path.